Skip to main content

 11th Hour Coffee Santa Cruz

 The company has to this point roasted greens sourced through Cafe Imports, Cape Horn Coffee, and Onyx on a 2-pound Sonofresco modified to handle as much as four pounds at a time, but is soon to receive and install a Diedrich IR-12.
-Etsby gained an appreciation for the American-made drum experience through access to the equipment plus some pointers from fellow Santa Cruz company North Coast Coffee Roasting.
+Estby gained an appreciation for the American-made drum experience through access to the equipment plus some pointers from fellow Santa Cruz company North Coast Coffee Roasting.

-Etsby, for one, wants to make the best of each coffee 11th hour sources, including a selection of natural-process coffees.
+Estby, for one, wants to make the best of each coffee 11th hour sources, including a selection of natural-process coffees.

-“I want to bring out the attributes, but I really want to bring out the body in the coffee as well,” said Etsby.
+“I want to bring out the attributes, but I really want to bring out the body in the coffee as well,” said Estby.
 “I dislike when coffee is too acidic, but we definitely don’t want to burn off any flavor, and we do want to develop the body.
 We really try and maintain that well-developed, well-balanced cup while still having intricate flavors in there.”

 11th Hour Coffee Santa Cruz